Crossbow Draw Weight: What You Need to Know

 The Low Side.
 Most crossbows are made with draw weights 80 pounds and higher.
 You can find a few with that are 50 pounds, but most are 80 pounds or more (and 80 pounds is on the lighter side of things—most crossbows out there are 100 pounds or more).

 There’s a reason for that: Most crossbow manufacturers make their crossbows for hunting, and most states require bowhunters to use crossbows with at least 75 pounds of draw weight (more on that in a moment).
-Lightweight crossbows do have their uses, though, and they’re good for hunting small game (and if you’re looking for recommendations, we usually suggest the Tactical Crusader Hand Held Crossbow [affiliate link]).
+Lightweight crossbows do have their uses, though, and they’re good for hunting small game (and if you’re looking for recommendations, we usually suggest the Bear X Desire XL Pistol Crossbow.

 The Medium- to High-Side.
 You’ll find a lot of crossbows with a draw weight of 125 pounds and 150 pounds, and on the upper end, you’ll find plenty at 175 pounds or 200 pounds.
 You will occasionally see a model with more than 200 pounds of draw weight (and if you can imagine picking up 200 pounds of weight, you’ll understand why!).
 Some modern specialized models can reach 290 pounds, but as that kind of draw weight is going to be really difficult to draw—even with a foot stirrup for leverage—those types crossbows require cranks or drawing aids.

 That 290 pounds may sound absurdly high, but crossbows have nothing on the medieval monsters that sometimes reached as much as 1,500 pounds of draw weight.
 Of course, these were massive weapons made for siege warfare and required powerful cranks to draw.
-You won’t find them on the market today.
+You won’t find them on the market today but they are still pretty cool.

 If you’re new to crossbows, we don’t recommend one with a super-high draw weight.
-There are a lot of great options, and we usually recommend the Barnett Whitetail Hunter II Crossbow (affiliate link).
+There are a lot of great options, and we usually recommend the Barnett Whitetail Hunter II Crossbow.
 It’s got a reasonable draw weight and it’s relatively simple to use.

 Can You Adjust the Draw Weight of a Crossbow?